3rd Season at Arkansas

 Clay Moser, who has three decades of experience in professional basketball, is in his second year as an assistant coach with the Razorbacks for the 2020-21 season.

 During several of his stops in the NBA and D-League, Moser and Musselman have been on the same staffs.

-Moser comes to Arkansas after spending seven-and-a-half years with the Los Angeles Lakers.
+Moser came to Arkansas after spending seven-and-a-half years with the Los Angeles Lakers.
 First, he was hired as a head advance NBA scout and ended his tenure as assistant coach/director of basketball strategy.
 While there, his last position was created for him and worked directly with the coaching and analytics staffs to integrate ideas and information between the departments.

 Moser’s affiliation with the Lakers began as associate head coach under Musselman with the D-Fenders, the NBA Developmental League franchise in Los Angeles.